 What time is Rafael Nadal playing today?
 How to watch Barcelona Open comeback

+Rafael Nadal vs Alex De Minaur start time: How to watch Barcelona Open comeback

-The 37-year-old returns to clay for the first time since winning the 2022 French Open
+The 37-year-old returns to clay this week for the first time since winning the 2022 French Open

-Rafael Nadal makes his eagerly anticipated return to clay at the Barcelona Open this afternoon as the Spaniard faces Flavio Cobolli.
+Rafael Nadal continues his eagerly anticipated return to clay at the Barcelona Open this afternoon - but the 37-year-old faces a tough test against the World No 11 Alex De Minaur.

-Nadal has only played three competitive matches in 2024 after his comeback year was disrupted by further injuries.
-After missing the entire 2023 season, Nadal is playing his first match on clay since winning his 14th French Open title at Roland Garros in 2022.
+Nadal made a triumphant return to action on Monday as he eased to a 6-2 6-3 win over Flavio Cobolli - in what was the Spaniard’s first match since January and his first appearance on clay since winning his 14th French Open title at Roland Garros in 2022.

-Nadal will aim to build up his fitness ahead of what could be a final appearance at the French Open this summer, with the 37-year-old considering retirement at the end of the season.
+Nadal’s comeback year has been disrupted by injuries, but he will aim to build up his fitness ahead of what could be a final appearance at the French Open this summer, with the 22-time grand slam champion considering retirement at the end of the season.

 "It means a lot to me to be able to play one more time here in Barcelona, a place that I have amazing success and a lot of unforgettable memories,” Nadal said.